-int $ZV_equalO(GEN x)$ returns 1 if all entries of the ZV x are zero, and 0 otherwise.
+int $ZV{equal0}(GEN x)$ returns 1 if all entries of the ZV x are zero, and 0 otherwise.

-int $ZV_cmp(GEN x, GEN y)$ compare two ZV, which we assume have the same length (lexicographic order, comparing absolute values).
+int ZV_cmp(GEN x, GEN y) compare two ZV, which we assume have the same length (lexicographic order).

-int ZV_abscmp(GEN x, GEN y) compare two ZV, which we assume have the same length (lexico-graphic order).
+int ZV_abscmp(GEN x, GEN y) compare two ZV, which we assume have the same length (lexicographic order, comparing absolute values).

-int ZV_equal(GEN x, GEN y) returns 1 if the two ZV are equal and 0 otherwise.
+int $ZV_equal(GEN x, GEN y)$ returns 1 if the two ZV are equal and 0 otherwise.
 A t_COL and a t_VEC with the same entries are declared equal.